XavierMerino01/MiX-TriviaGame/README.md

 Created an audio and VFX system to play the diferent necessary cues and to also play the musical pieces when needed for the puzzles.

 ## Credits
-As mentioned in the introduction the aesthetic, movement and grab/release mechanic was inspired by Overcooked 2

-## Credits

 #### Assets
 The assets used in this project were created by Kay Lousberg.
 You can find the packaged i used and more by this amazing creator here: